Camping Near Canyonlands National Park

 What are some nearby attractions and activities?

-Canyonlands National Park is surrounded by some of Utah's most spectacular destinations.
-Just a short drive away, you'll find Arches National Park with its iconic stone arches, and the adventure hub of Moab which offers world-class mountain biking, rock climbing, and off-road experiences.
-The scenic Dead Horse Point State Park provides dramatic overlooks of the Colorado River's gooseneck canyons.
+Canyonlands National Park is surrounded by some of Utah's most spectacular outdoor destinations.
+Just a short drive away, you'll find arches national park with its iconic stone formations, and the adventure hub of moab offering world-class mountain biking and off-road trails.
+The stunning dead horse point state park provides dramatic overlooks of the Colorado River and is perfect for scenic hiking and stargazing.

 What are the camping fees in Canyonlands National Park?